 Although more research is necessary before we can confirm tangible benefits in humans, the studies thus far are promising.

-Originating in Germany, quark is a type of fresh dairy product that contains significant amounts of protein.
+Originating in Germany, quark is a type of soft cheese and it contains significant amounts of protein.

 While popular in Northern and Central Europe, quark is not widely known outside of bodybuilding circles in the West.

 It is a kind of curd cheese, and it has some nutritional similarities to cottage cheese.

 Regarding taste, quark is mild and slightly creamy.

 Since quark production uses skim milk and lactic acid breaks down the lactose content, quark is very low in fat and carbohydrate.